By Steve Beauregard

-The following night, August 20, 2012, Ivey “ran good,” ending up booking what would be a 2 day total score of over $12 million.
+The following night, August 20, 2012, Ivey “ran good,” ending up booking what would be a 2 day total score of over $10 million in U.S. dollars.

-According to the London’s Daily Mail newspaper, which claims to have seen the various back and forth court filings, Ivey and Kelly were able to recoup their losses and begin the hot streak via an ingenious technique called “edge sorting.”
+According to the London’s Daily Mail newspaper, Ivey and Sun were able to recoup their losses and begin the hot streak via an ingenious technique called “edge sorting.”

 Basically, edge sorting is simply taking notice of the slight variances in the edges of what are supposed to be strictly 100% uniform-looking cards, thereby being able to predict the next cards to come off the deck.
 To put it in simpler terms: the backside of a normal deck of cards has perfect symmetry in nearly all cases.
 When there is even a tiny misprint or mis-cut of the backside, “edge sorting” players can use

 this information to know which cards are coming up next.

 Ivey admits to “reading” the cards, but claimed the edge sorting doesn’t make him a cheat but rather, and “advantage player.”